1992 Canadian Grand Prix: Race report

 Stefano Modena started from the back of the grid after his car failed to start.

 At the start Senna took the lead from the two Williams-Renaults with Mansell getting ahead of Patrese then Berger, Schumacher, Herbert and Brundle.
 For the first 13 laps the top eight followed in close attention until next lap 14 Mansell tried to overtake Senna at the last chicane but the car ended off track and spun and came to a stop on the main straight.
 The Williams driver was out of the race and accusing Senna of pushing him off.
 As this was happening Berger had passed Patrese to make it a McLaren 1-2.
 On lap 18 Capelli crashed hard into the wall on the exit of turn four.
-Johnny Herbert retired on lap 34 with clutch problems and team-mate Mika Hakkinen retired one lap later when his gearbox failed meaning disaster for Lotus after both cars qualified in the top ten.
+Johnny Herbert retired on lap 34 with clutch problems and team-mate Mika Häkkinen retired one lap later when his gearbox failed meaning disaster for Lotus after both cars qualified in the top ten.
 On lap 37 Senna retired from the lead with electrical problems.
 Berger had by now pulled a couple of seconds lead on Patrese who was being chased by Brundle after the Englishman had taken advantage of Schumacher getting stuck behind Morbidelli's Minardi while lapping him.
 A few laps later Patrese was out as his gearbox failed making this the first double retirement for Williams.
 Brundle now chased after Berger and set fastest lap but then was also forced to retire with transmission problems with what was subsequently his fifth and final retirement of the season.
 Berger was in comfortable lead followed by Schumacher.
 Katayama was driving a good race but had to retire from fifth on lap 61 when his engine expired.
-Wendlinger finished fourth to score his first points in Formula one as well as the last points in Formula One for the March team.
+Wendlinger finished fourth to score his first points in Formula One as well as the last points for the March team.
 With sixth place for Érik Comas, Ligier scored their first points since the 1989 French Grand Prix almost three years prior.